singledigit/devops-bootcamp/labs/lab1/dashboard.md

-## Lab 1: Launching Your First Website - Dashboard
+## Lab 1: Using the Dashboard to launch a website

 ### Step 1: Download template to local machine
 In the environment pain under the `do-bc` folder, right click on the **lab1.yaml** file and choose **Download**.